verbb/plugin-kit/docs/react/getting-started/local-development.md

 Replace `http://my-site.test` with your Craft page’s origin: its scheme, hostname, and port if present, without a path. `strictPort` keeps Vite on the port the asset bundle expects.

 If your Craft site uses HTTPS, serve Vite over HTTPS with a trusted local certificate or an HTTPS proxy too.
 Use that HTTPS URL in `server.origin` and the environment setting below.
 See Vite’s [HTTPS](https://vite.dev/config/server-options#server-https) and [HMR connection options](https://vite.dev/config/server-options#server-hmr) for your local setup.
+For DDEV, follow [Using DDEV](#using-ddev) below.

 ## 2. Enable React Refresh